hongjinqiu/nanhu-print-java/document/introduction.md

 # 1. What is Nanhu-print-java

-Nanhu-print-java is a pdf generation framework implemented by java language.
+Nanhu-print-java is a xml to pdf generation framework implemented by java language.

 User can prepare the json format business data and a xml format configure file, then call the nanhu-print-java framework API to complete the generation of a PDF file.